 Ile Ife, the legendary homeland of the Yoruba people of South- West Nigeria today is a vibrant urban center with institutions, including a major University, Museums, a lively market and business establishments with the 51st Ooni Of Ife.
 HRM Ooni Adeyeye Enitan Babatunde Akande Ogunwusi, Ojaja 11 (one of the world’s oldest extant monarchies) still as its Traditional Head.

 This exhibition of rare Ife artifacts held in Stockholm Sweden highlights Hundreds of sculptures made out of metal, stone and terracotta telling the story of the ancient African civilization of Ile Ife.
 It highlights Ife’s most prominent era of the 12th to the 15th century.

 Yoruba People are not only found in West Africa.
 Today, many of their decendants live in Brazil, Cuba, Haiti and USA, basically all around the Americas.
-Together, they are estimated to be around 40 million.
+Together, they are estimated to be around 70 million.

 In 1910, the German Anthropologist Leo Frobenius found the copper cast head said to represent the god Olokun and erroneously attributed it to the ancient Greeks.

 The year 1938, however, was a turning point in the understanding of the art of Ife.
 While constructing a house close to the Ooni’s (Ancestral King of Ile Ife) palace.
 Many of the copper alloy royal portraits in this exhibition were uncovered.